maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 ## Get creative

 You can have an unlimited number of themes this way, and they're not limited to flat colors either - with some extra effort you can have patterns, gradients or even GIFs in your design.
-Although arguably just because you can doesn't mean you should, as evidenced by my site's new *Rainbow Road* theme.
+Although just because you can doesn't always mean you should, as is evidenced by my site's new *Rainbow Road* theme.

-Please don't use that.
+Please don't use that one.